-Parent Teacher Conferences & Students' Portfolio will be schedule for: Dates: 11-17-15 through 11-19-15.
+Parent Teacher Conferences & Students' Portfolio will be scheduled for: December 6th, 7th, 8th, 2022 & March 7th, 8th, 9th, 2023.
 The portfolio conferences will provide parents with a clear understanding of their child's academic performance and progress.
+Parent/teacher conferences will be held in person until otherwise directed.